tpanasiuk/wine-stories-next/README.md

 - 🖼️ Image showcase section with scroll-based animations
 - 📱 Fully responsive design (mobile-first)
+- 🔍 Wine catalogue with search, sort, and pagination
+- 🧾 Wine tasting registration form with MongoDB storage
 - 🎨 Styled using Tailwind CSS with custom animations and transitions
 - 🔥 Toast notifications via `react-hot-toast`
 - ⚙️ Developer-ready with Prettier formatting and ESLint